nxskok/pasias/docs/24-pcfa.md

 For this, we need the factor scores obtained in part (<a href="#part:score">here</a>).
-\marginnote{There are two types of scores here:        a person's scores on the psychological test, 1 through 5, and        their factor scores, which are decimal numbers centred at        zero.
-Try not to get these confused.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">There are two types of scores here:        a person's scores on the psychological test, 1 through 5, and        their factor scores, which are decimal numbers centred at        zero.
+Try not to get these confused.</span>
 I'm thinking that I will create a data frame with the original data (with the missing values removed) and the factor scores together, and then look in there.
 This will have a